-Since commencement of operations in 2013, we have captured 2.735 million pounds of U_3O_8 at Lost Creek through December 31, 2021.
-Following our reduction in operations in 2020 Q3, we maintained a controlled, reduced level production operations throughout 2021.
-The reduced operations have allowed us to sustain operating cost reductions at Lost Creek, while conducting preventative maintenance and optimizing processes in preparation for ramp up to full production rates.
-During 2021, we captured 251 pounds of U_3O_8 at our Lost Creek plant.
-We made no sales of U_3O_8 in 2021.
+Since commencement of operations in 2013, we have captured approximately 2.838 million pounds of U3O8 at Lost Creek through December 31, 2023.
+Following our reduction in production operations in 2020 Q3, we maintained controlled, reduced level production operations until the restart of commercial wellfield production in 2023 Q2.